rahulj1601/Calisthenics-App/README.md

 ```

 ### Run Application on Android
 *(The packaging and building of the Android mobile application has been tested on Warwick DCS computers.
 Theoretically, any Linux computer should suffice.
 The APK can be installed from any computer onto any Android mobile device.
-Please note, the `buildozer android debug` command can take a while to run up to 1hr.
-You can skip the building and packaging steps if you wish, and go straight to installing the APK onto your Android device.)*
+Please note, the `buildozer android debug` command can take a while to run (up to 1hr).
+You can skip the building and packaging steps if you wish, and go straight to installing the APK file onto your Android device.)*

 > Building & packaging the Android mobile application